apivideo/api.video-flutter-live-stream/example/README.md

 # apivideolivestream_example

-Demonstrates how to use the apivideolivestream plugin.
+Demonstrates how to use the apivideo_live_stream plugin.

 ## Getting Started